Bananz0/Waker/README.md

 ## License

-WakeyMatey is licensed under the [MIT License](LICENSE).
+Waker is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions, feedback, or suggestions, please don't hesitate to contact us at support@wakeymatey.com.
+If you have any questions, feedback, or suggestions, please don't hesitate to contact us at support@Waker.com.

 Happy waking!